-Smaller regions might only be sending one team per division to State and can begin bracket play with the top 4 teams from Pool Play; however, it is recommended that an Awesome 8 bracket be played even if there are less than 8 teams.
+Smaller regions might only be sending one team per division to State and can begin bracket play with the top 4 teams from Pool Play; however, it is recommended that an Awesome 8 bracket be played even if there are fewer than 8 teams.
+For example, if your Region has 6 teams, you can give the top two teams a bye into the semi-final, then schedule team #3 vs. #6 and team #4 vs. #5 in a modified Awesome 8 bracket.
 Since time constraints do not impact smaller divisions, it is a better experience for the students to get to play more times.